Mysen, Norway: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and F. Ensure that you find the necessary kind.
-The majority of adapters currently available are simply plug changers and require your electronics to change the voltage themselves.
-If your devices can't do that they could burn up.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types C and F. Be sure to find the right type.
+Most adapters currently sold are just plug changers and require your electronics to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one works in most countries.

 What to wear/what to pack: